MarioOckersz/Smart_Campus_API/README.md

 ---

-## Report – Question Answers

-### Part 1.1 – JAX-RS Resource Lifecycle

-By default, JAX-RS creates a **brand new instance** of a resource class for **every single request** that comes in.
-This is called "per-request" scope.
-It is the default behaviour.

-This matters a lot for how we store data.
-If each request gets its own object, you cannot store data inside the resource class itself — it would just disappear after the request is done.
-That is why I used a **singleton `DataStore`** class with `ConcurrentHashMap`.
-The DataStore is created once and shared across all requests. `ConcurrentHashMap` is important because multiple requests can hit the server at the same time, and it handles that safely without corrupting the data or causing race conditions.

----

-### Part 1.2 – Why HATEOAS is Useful

-HATEOAS means the API response includes **links** telling the client what it can do next, instead of just returning raw data.
-For example, the discovery endpoint at `GET /api/v1` returns links to `/api/v1/rooms` and `/api/v1/sensors`.

-The benefit for developers is that they do not need to memorise or hardcode the URLs.
-The API tells them where to go.
-If the API ever changes a URL, the client does not break — it just follows the updated link.
-It is like a website where you click links instead of having to type every URL by hand.

----

-### Part 2.1 – Returning IDs vs Full Objects in a List

-If you return **only IDs**, the client has to make a separate HTTP request for each one to get the details — this is called the "N+1 problem" and wastes a lot of time and bandwidth.

-If you return **full objects**, the client gets everything in one request, which is faster and simpler.
-The downside is the response payload is bigger.
-For a campus system with thousands of rooms, returning full objects might slow things down.
-A good middle ground is returning the full objects in a list but keeping the data lightweight (no nested sub-resources).

----

-### Part 2.2 – Is DELETE Idempotent?

-Yes, DELETE is idempotent.
-Idempotent means **doing the same thing multiple times has the same result** as doing it once.

-In my implementation, the first DELETE on a room removes it and returns `204 No Content`.
-If the client sends the exact same DELETE request again, the room is already gone, so it returns `404 Not Found`.
-The **state of the server does not change** on the second call — the room is still gone.
-This is still considered idempotent because no additional side effects happen.
-The server ends up in the same state regardless of how many times you send that request.

----

-### Part 3.1 – What Happens with a Wrong Content-Type

-The `@Consumes(MediaType.APPLICATION_JSON)` annotation tells JAX-RS that this endpoint **only accepts JSON**.
-If a client sends `text/plain` or `application/xml`, JAX-RS checks the `Content-Type` header on the incoming request and sees it does not match.

-JAX-RS automatically returns **HTTP 415 Unsupported Media Type**.
-It does not even pass the request to my method.
-The framework handles the rejection before any of my code runs.
-This is one of the benefits of using annotations — validation is built in.

----

-### Part 3.2 – @QueryParam vs Path Segment for Filtering

-Using `@QueryParam` (e.g., `GET /api/v1/sensors?type=CO2`) is better for filtering because:

-- The **base resource** is still `/api/v1/sensors` — a clean, consistent path
-- Query parameters are **optional** — if you leave it out, you get all sensors; if you add it, you filter
-- It is much easier to add more filters later (e.g., `?type=CO2&status=ACTIVE`) without changing the URL structure
-- Using the type in the path (e.g., `/api/v1/sensors/type/CO2`) makes the URL look like `CO2` is a specific resource with its own ID, which is semantically wrong — you are not fetching *a* type, you are filtering *a collection*

-Query parameters are for **searching and filtering**.
-Path segments are for **identifying specific resources**.

----

-### Part 4.1 – Benefits of the Sub-Resource Locator Pattern

-Instead of putting every nested path (`/sensors/{id}/readings`, `/sensors/{id}/readings/{rid}`) inside one giant `SensorResource` class, the sub-resource locator pattern **delegates** that work to a separate class.

-In my code, `SensorResource` has one locator method that returns a `SensorReadingResource` instance.
-JAX-RS then hands control over to that class for anything under `/{sensorId}/readings`.

-The benefits are:
-- **Separation of concerns** — each class has one job
-- **Easier to maintain** — if you change how readings work, you only touch `SensorReadingResource`
-- **Easier to test** — you can test the readings logic in isolation
-- In a large API with many nested resources, keeping everything in one class would make it hundreds of lines long and very hard to navigate

----

-### Part 5.2 – Why 422 is Better Than 404 Here

-`404 Not Found` means the **URL or endpoint itself does not exist**.
-But in this case, the endpoint `/api/v1/sensors` definitely exists — the request arrived there fine.

-The problem is that the **data inside the request body** references a `roomId` that does not exist.
-The request was valid in format, but logically broken.

-`422 Unprocessable Entity` means "I understood your request, I can read it, but I cannot process it because the content is invalid."
-This is much more accurate.
-It tells the client the problem is with their data, not with the URL they used.
-It helps the developer debug the issue faster.

----

-### Part 5.4 – Security Risk of Exposing Stack Traces

-A Java stack trace contains a lot of sensitive internal information:

-- **Class names and package structure** — attackers can learn exactly how the code is organised
-- **File names and line numbers** — they can pinpoint exactly where errors happen
-- **Library versions** — if a known vulnerable version is visible, attackers can look up specific exploits for it
-- **Database queries or internal logic** — sometimes error messages include query strings or variable values

-An attacker can use this to map out the system, find weak points, and craft targeted attacks.
-The fix is simple: never send raw exceptions to the client.
-My `GlobalExceptionMapper` catches all `Throwable` and returns a plain `500` with a generic message instead.

----

-### Part 5.5 – Why Filters for Logging Instead of Manual Logger Calls

-If you put `Logger.info()` inside every resource method manually, you have to:

-- Remember to add it to every new method you write
-- Write the same boilerplate code dozens of times
-- Update it in many places if you want to change the format

-A `ContainerRequestFilter` and `ContainerResponseFilter` run **automatically for every single request and response**, without touching any resource method.
-This is called a cross-cutting concern — something that applies everywhere but is not part of the actual business logic.

-Filters keep the resource classes clean and focused on what they do.
-Logging, authentication checks, and CORS headers are all good candidates for filters.
-If you ever need to change the log format, you change it in one place and it applies everywhere instantly.
+## Coursework Report – Question Answers

+### Part 1.1 – JAX-RS Lifecycle and Concurrency
+JAX-RS creates a new resource object for every HTTP request.
+So the resource class itself doesn’t have threading issues – each request gets its own copy.

+The problem is the data store.
+I made the `DataStore` a singleton that all requests share.
+To keep it safe, I used `ConcurrentHashMap` for both rooms and sensors.
+It lets many threads read at the same time and only locks small parts when writing, so the API stays fast.
+For checks like “does this room exist before I create a sensor”, I do a simple `containsKey` followed by a `put`.
+Because each operation is atomic and I’m not iterating over the map at that moment, there’s no race-condition window.
+This keeps the data safe without slowing everything down.

+### Part 1.2 – HATEOAS and the Discovery Endpoint
+HATEOAS means the API gives you links to other resources inside the response itself.
+My discovery endpoint `GET /api/v1` returns a `_links` object with URLs for `/rooms` and `/sensors`.

+Why is this better than a PDF document?
+Because the client doesn’t have to hardcode the URLs.
+If I ever change a path, the client just follows the link from the response – it won’t break.
+It also helps new developers see what’s available right away without reading extra docs.

+### Part 2.1 – ID-Only vs Full Object Lists
+If I return only room IDs, the client has to make a separate request for each room to get details – that’s the N+1 problem and it wastes time.

+If I return the full room objects in one go, the client gets everything it needs in a single request.
+The downside is the response is bigger.
+For the size of a campus, returning full objects is fine.
+In a bigger system I’d add a `?fields=id,name` option so clients can choose.

+### Part 2.2 – Idempotency of DELETE
+Yes, `DELETE /rooms/{id}` is idempotent.
+That means calling it ten times has the same end result as calling it once.

+The first time, if the room is empty, I delete it and send `204 No Content`.
+The second time, the room is already gone so I return `404 Not Found`.
+The server state is still “room deleted”.
+Because the state doesn’t change after the first call, the operation is idempotent.

+### Part 3.1 – @Consumes and Media Type Mismatches
+The `@Consumes(MediaType.APPLICATION_JSON)` annotation tells JAX‑RS that the endpoint only accepts JSON.
+If a client sends something else, like `text/plain`, JAX‑RS looks at the `Content-Type` header, sees it’s not JSON, and stops the request before it even reaches my method.
+It automatically sends back `415 Unsupported Media Type`.
+That’s a nice safety net – I don’t have to check the content type myself.

+### Part 3.2 – @QueryParam vs Path Parameter for Filtering
+I used `?type=CO2` (query parameter) for filtering.
+It keeps the main resource path clean (`/sensors` is still the collection).
+The filter is optional – leave it out and you get everything.

+If I had put the type in the path like `/sensors/type/CO2`, it would make CO2 look like a resource instead of just a filter value.
+Query parameters are better because you can easily combine filters like `?type=CO2&status=ACTIVE`, and they don’t mess up the URL structure.

+### Part 4.1 – Sub-Resource Locator Pattern
+Instead of cramming all the reading logic into `SensorResource`, I used a sub‑resource locator. `SensorResource` has a method that returns a new `SensorReadingResource` object, and JAX‑RS forwards anything under `/{sensorId}/readings` to that class.

+This keeps the code clean. `SensorResource` handles sensor creation and listing; `SensorReadingResource` handles reading history and adding new readings.
+Each class has one job, it’s easier to test, and the code structure matches the URL structure.

+### Part 4.2 – Parent-Child Data Consistency (Side‑Effect)
+When I `POST` a new reading to `/sensors/{id}/readings`, my code does two things: it adds the reading to the sensor’s history list and it calls `sensor.setCurrentValue(reading.getValue())`.
+That way, when someone does `GET /sensors/{id}`, the `currentValue` is always the latest reading.
+It keeps the data consistent across the API.

+### Part 5.1 – HTTP 422 vs 404 for Missing References
+A `404` means the URL itself doesn’t exist.
+But when someone sends a sensor registration with a bad `roomId`, the URL is correct – they hit `/sensors` just fine.
+The problem is the data inside the request body.

+`422 Unprocessable Entity` means “I understood your request, but the data is logically wrong.”
+It tells the client: your JSON was okay, but the room ID you gave doesn’t exist.
+That’s much more helpful for debugging than a generic 404.

+### Part 5.2 – Cybersecurity Risks of Stack Traces
+If I let a raw Java stack trace go to the client, an attacker can learn a lot about the server.
+They can see folder paths, class names, library versions, even line numbers.
+Those tactical data can be used to find known vulnerabilities and attack the system.

+My `GlobalExceptionMapper` catches all unhandled exceptions, logs the full trace on the server for me to debug, but only sends a generic `500 Internal Server Error` to the client.
+That way the API is leak‑proof.

+### Part 5.3 – JAX-RS Filters vs. Inline Logging
+Instead of putting `Logger.info()` inside every method, I wrote one `ApiLoggingFilter` that implements both `ContainerRequestFilter` and `ContainerResponseFilter`.
+It automatically logs the HTTP method, URI, and response status for every request.

+This is much cleaner.
+If I want to change the log format, I only edit one file.
+The filter runs even if an exception is thrown, so I always get the response status logged.
+It’s a good example of keeping cross‑cutting concerns out of the business logic.